will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{aligned}
 $$

 their order obviously matters for the final outcome, since they incur a semantic (read-write) dependency on each other.
 If they both execute on the same data snapshot and are allowed to commit, the result will be semantically incorrect i.e. you really have "lost" one of the updates, since the outcome will be either $$x=1$$ or $$x=3$$, but not $$x=4$$ as it should be.
-Similarly, an anomaly can also arise even with only 1 dependency e.g.
+Similarly, such an anomaly can also arise even with one fewer key transformer dependency e.g.

 $$
 \begin{aligned}